wavefrontHQ/docs/pages/doc/proxies_container.md

 In many environments, traffic goes through an HTTPS proxy before going to the internet.
 * The HTTPS proxy can run in a container or anywhere else.
-* The HTTPS proxy must include CA signed certificates, especially in production environments.
+* The HTTPS proxy must include CA signed certificates.
 * The Wavefront proxy must have those certificates (PEM files) as well.

 ![Both HTTP/HTTPS proxy and Wavefront proxy are secured](images/proxy_and_proxy.png)